merovex-press/stranded-series/series/books/0101-discovery/001-introduce-ephraim.md

 Not long before noon, he arrived in Falling Springs.
 As he had heard, there were more buildings than needed for the inhabitants.
 A good place to start over.

 He made his way straight for the smith.
-It was near Conococheague Creek, not far from Chamber's fort.
-It was odd to him that the log fort in Shippensburg filled him with more dread than Chamber's stone fort.
+He found it near Conococheague Creek, not far from Chamber's fort.
+It was odd to him that the log fort in Shippensburg filled him with more dread than Chamber's.
+Falling Springs oddly mirrored Shippensburg with its wooden houses and stone fort.
+It was as if Judge Shippen expected his settlement to withstand the test of time, and Chambers did not.
+Or, it could be because Shippen started earlier.
+Ephraim thought the war brought a lot into question.

 The smith pumped the bellows as Ephraim entered.
 The smith's back was to the entrance, and he focused intently on his work.
 Ephraim set his bag down and watched quietly for a few moments.
 He remembered working the bellows for his dad when he was a boy.
 A journey towards being a blacksmith diverted to divinity by fortune.
 The smith was perhaps a dozen years older than Ephraim, or a bit less than that.